Accounting Research Group

 Mari Kurashvili is a PhD student.

-Olga Tšernikova is a PhD student.
+Olga Tšernikova is a PhD student and and Early Stage Researcher.

 Maria Kütt is a PhD student.